 But all these words are closely related to the product, so we guess that this ad group is an exact matching ad group.

-The two ad groups below belong to the same campaign, and we can see that the size of the dot changes greatly.
+The two ad groups below belong to the same campaign, and we can see that the size of the circle changes greatly.
 That means, the number of search words fluctuates greatly.

 It looks like this campaign is an automatic targeting ad campaign or a broad matching manual ad campaign.